 2 cloves garlic, minced

-Bring a large pot of salted water to a rolling boil.
-Cook the pasta 1 minute less than package instructions for al dente.
+- Bring a large pot of generously salted water to a rolling boil.
+Cook the pasta 1 minute less than the package instructions for al dente.
 Scoop out and reserve 1 cup cooking water and drain the pasta.

-Heat the oil in a deep skillet over medium heat.
-Add the garlic and chili flakes and saute until aromatic, about 30 seconds.
-Add 1/2 cup reserved water, the pasta, 1/2 cup Parmesan and the Pecorino to the pan, stirring and tossing constantly to melt the cheese and evenly coat the pasta.
-(If too thick, add additional water a little at a time to reach desired consistency).
-Remove from heat.
-Add the bacon, half of the breadcrumbs, and the arugula; toss to warm through.
-Serve immediately with remaining breadcrumbs sprinkled over the pasta.
+- Heat the oil in a large, deep skillet over medium heat.
+Add the garlic and chili flakes and sauté until aromatic, about 1 minute.
+Add the drained pasta, 1/2 cup of the reserved water and the remaining 1 cup cheese, stirring and tossing constantly to melt the cheese and evenly coat the pasta.
+(If the pasta is too sticky, add additional water to moisten.)